ghastlymirror/ghastlyastro/src/pages/now/now.md

 Animal Crossing, A Witch´s Tale, Webfishing

 ### 📺 Watching
- King of the Hill, Delico´s Nursery, No Longer Allowed in Another World, Gremlins, Arcane, Lower Decks
+ King of the Hill, Delico´s Nursery, No Longer Allowed in Another World, Gremlins, Lower Decks, What We Do In The Shadows

 ### 📖 Reading
 Lord of the Rings, The Witcher: The Last Wish